Malinoski/StarWarsDataService/README.md

 # Star Wars Data Service

 Follow all the steps to install and run Star Wars Data Service.
-These steps was tested in a Ubuntu 16.04 virtual machine (VirtualBox 5.1)
+These steps was tested in a Ubuntu 16.04 virtual machine (VirtualBox 5.1 - make sure the vm has bridge network and allow all in promiscuous mode)

 ### Install requirements